Green building: Cost and payoff

 The most criticized issue about constructing environmentally friendly buildings is the price.
 Photovoltaics, new appliances, and modern technologies tend to cost more money.
-Most green buildings cost a premium of <2%, but yield 10 times as much over the entire life of the building.
+Most green buildings cost a premium of less than 2%, but yield 10 times as much over the entire life of the building.
 In regards to the financial benefits of green building, "Over 20 years, the financial payback typically exceeds the additional cost of greening by a factor of 4-6 times.
 And broader benefits, such as reductions in greenhouse gases (GHGs) and other pollutants have large positive impacts on surrounding communities and on the planet."
 The stigma is between the knowledge of up-front cost vs. life-cycle cost.
 The savings in money come from more efficient use of utilities which result in decreased energy bills.
 It is projected that different sectors could save $130 billion on energy bills.
-Also, higher worker or student productivity can be factored into savings and cost deductions.
+Also, higher worker or student productivity can be factored into savings.

 Numerous studies have shown the measurable benefit of green building initiatives on worker productivity.
-In general it has been found that, "there is a direct correlation between increased productivity and employees who love being in their work space."
+In general, it has been found that, "there is a direct correlation between increased productivity and employees who love being in their work space."
 Specifically, worker productivity can be significantly impacted by certain aspects of green building design such as improved lighting, reduction of pollutants, advanced ventilation systems and the use of non-toxic building materials.
 In "The Business Case for Green Building", the U.S. Green Building Council gives another specific example of how commercial energy retrofits increase worker health and thus productivity, "People in the U.S. spend about 90% of their time indoors.
 EPA studies indicate indoor levels of pollutants may be up to ten times higher than outdoor levels.
 LEED-certified buildings are designed to have healthier, cleaner indoor environmental quality, which means health benefits for occupants."

 Studies have shown over a 20-year life period, some green buildings have yielded $53 to $71 per square foot back on investment.
-Confirming the rentability of green building investments, further studies of the commercial real estate market have found that LEED and Energy Star certified buildings achieve significantly higher rents, sale prices and occupancy rates as well as lower capitalization rates potentially reflecting lower investment risk.
+Confirming the rentability of green building investments, further studies of the commercial real estate market have found that LEED and Energy Star certified buildings achieve significantly higher rents, sale prices and occupancy rates as well as lower capitalization rates, potentially reflecting lower investment risk.